Scthe/ai-iris-avatar/INSTALL_AND_USAGE.md

 ### Start the Unity client

 Import Unity project from `unity-project`.
+Open the 'OutdoorsScene' (found in Project window under Assets).
+You should see the 3D model in the viewport and all objects in the Hierarchy window.
+Click Unity's run button and ask the question.
+Remeber that first question after the server restart takes longer (it loads the AI models into VRAM).

 Read ["Oculus Lipsync for Unity Development"](https://developer.oculus.com/documentation/unity/audio-ovrlipsync-unity/) beforehand (requires Windows/macOS).
 Their documentation also contains the "Download and Import" section in case of any problems.
 Make sure to accept their licensing.

 > I've added Oculus Lipsync's source code to this repo as it required some extra fixes inside C# scripts. **Tested on Windows.**

 To create a production build follow official docs: [Publishing Builds](https://docs.unity3d.com/Manual/PublishingBuilds.html).

+Once everything is working, try adding DeepSpeed and TTS streaming for better performance (see below).

 ## Customization